-FRESH SALMON ROLLS WITH PUMPKIN CREAM SAUCE
+FRESH RED SALMON SPIRALS WITH CREAM CHEESE, YOGURT AND PUMPKIN CREAM SAUCE

 I love bagels with cream cheese and lox, but bagels are heavy, and I'm trying to watch the carbs.
 However, what if these flavors were rolled up into delicious spirals of creamy, herby, sautéd goodness?
 Allow me to introduce you to: Fresh Salmon Rolls with Pumpkin Cream Sauce.

 - 1/4 cup of BACI Kitchen EVOO, for sautéing